 Using the Kruve

 For instance, if you want to do AeroPress, Kruve recommends 500-900μm (microns).
-So the 900μm sieve would go in the top, and 500μm would go in the middle.
+So the 900μm sieve would go in the top, and the 500μm would go in the middle.
 The idea is that everything between 500-900μm ends up in the middle tray, and all the coarser and finer coffee grounds end up in the top and bottom, respectively.

 After inserting the appropriate sieves, you load your coffee into the top tray and shake like crazy for about 60 seconds.
 I found that a paint-mixer motion seemed to be very effective, but adopt your own style.

 Now you have perfectly sized coffee grounds in the middle tray.
 Kruve says you may even be able to regrind the coarser stuff from the top tray to eliminate waste even further.
 Consult your coffee grinder manufacturer to see if your grinder is designed to handle anything other than whole beans.

 Kruve recommends you “calibrate” your grinder to minimize waste.
 What this really means is for a given range of particle size, try to set your grinder so as many particles as possible fall into that range, and try to get about 50-50 between the oversize and undersize.

 You start at a fairly coarse setting with 10 grams of coffee, and after sifting, check the ratio between oversize and undersize, until you get about 50-50, going finer each time.
 You will need to repeat the process for each range of coffee and make note of the grinder setting so you can repeat it.

 Hands-On Taste Test & Observations

 We tried both French Press and AeroPress.
 Something surprising to us was how inconsistent our $1000+ Ditting bulk grinder was.
 We were also surprised by the French Press on how fine 600-1000μm actually looked, and the recommended brew time of 10 minutes was more than double what we would normally do.